Upgrading RabbitMQ for PCF

 When a new version of RabbitMQ is released, a new version of RabbitMQ for PCF is released soon after.

-For more information about the PCF release policy, see Release Policy.
+For more information about the Pivotal Cloud Foundry release policy, see Release Policy.

 Starting with RabbitMQ for PCF v1.14.0, the RabbitMQ tile uses floating stemcells.
 This means that the tile can be updated to use the latest minor version of a stemcell, without the need to download a new RabbitMQ for PCF patch release from Pivnet.